-Ukuleles are classified according to sizes.
+Ukuleles are classified according to size.
 These classifications include soprano, concert, tenor, and baritone.
 Listed in an ascending manner, soprano ukuleles are the smallest, while the baritone has the largest size.

-Perfect for players with big hands and beginners that love playing a guitar, a baritone ukulele sits in the range of 29-30 inches, which is equivalent to about 19 inches in scale length.
+Perfect for players with big hands and beginners that love playing the guitar, a baritone ukulele sits in the range of 29-30 inches, which is equivalent to about 19 inches in scale length.

 Choosing the best baritone ukulele might be a challenge.
 However, once you determine your preference and know what you want, you’ll be directed to the right one.
 So, if you think a baritone ukulele is the next thing you’ll conquer, below are 5 of the best baritone ukuleles in the market that are currently sparking great reviews.